 Perhaps the best improvement to accompany a heat pump installation is underfloor heating.
 Besides improving the comfort of your home, its large surface area makes it an ideal method of distributing heat evenly.
 This in turn reduces the flow temperature required, so it’s great for maintaining a high efficiency.
 The only downside is the upfront cost, which is usually above £2000 depending on the size of your house.

-Unfortunately, it’s tricky to give a definitive answer on how much the system will cost for your house overall.
+Unfortunately, it’s tricky to give a definitive answer on exactly how much a heat pump system will cost for your house overall.
 The price is contingent on the individual house, and even very similar properties can have very different heating requirements.

 The cost of installation will vary significantly, so it’s always best to gather a number of quotes together from different installers and pick which one is best for you.
-Click here if you’d like to find an installer near you.
+Get in touch with us today and find an approved installer near you.